bnoffer/streamcmdproxy/README.md

 ﻿# streamcmdproxy

-This is a .NET 6 worker application that allows you to proxy Twitch Chat Commands from Youtube Chat to Twitch Chat.
+This is a .NET 6 worker application that allows you to proxy Twitch Chat Commands from Youtube and/or Discord Chat to Twitch Chat.
 This does not depend on any other third party services like Restream.

 ## Status